HoudiniGraphql/houdini/CONTRIBUTING.md

 🎉🎉 First off, thanks for the interest in contributing to Houdini! 🎉🎉

-This document should hopefully provide some guidance for working on the project including some tips for local development as well as a general introduction to the internal architecture and the relevant files/directories.
+This document should hopefully provide some guidance for working on the project including some tips for local development as well as an introduction to the internal architecture and the relevant files/directories.

 ## Local Development